 We developed our CR program originally in 2010, and an important part of that process was our dialogue with stakeholders in order to map their expectations.
 We have further measured employee expectations through our staff survey and taken in the views of Group management through interviews.

-In 2017, we developed our strategy to better meet the needs our clients have today.
-We continued to develop and strengthen our culture of change and learning to attract and retain talent.
+In 2018, we developed our strategy to better meet the needs our clients have today.
+We continued to develop and strengthen our culture of growth and collaboration to attract and retain talent.
 Inspiring and nurturing leadership is also very important for employee wellbeing and engagement.

 To our customers we want to be a responsible partner in change.